sanderploegsma/flink-k8s/README.md

 # Flink on Kubernetes
-This repository is a sample setup to run an Apache Flink cluster in Kubernetes.
-The `example-app` directory contains a simple Flink job we will submit to the cluster.
+This repository is a sample setup to run an Apache Flink job in Kubernetes.

+It uses the new StandaloneJob entry point introduced in Flink 1.6.0 which means that when the JobManager starts, it will automatically run the job that is packaged in the JAR.

-## Setup using Minikube
+## Setup
+First, compile the example application

+    mvn clean package

+Then, make sure you build the Docker image and make it available to your Kubernetes cluster.
-### Setting up the Flink cluster
+When the Docker image is available, set up the Flink cluster by applying all manifests from the `kubernetes` folder:
-Set up the Flink cluster, this will create a single JobManager and 2 TaskManagers:

-    kubectl apply -f kubernetes/flink
+    kubectl apply -f kubernetes

 If you want to see the JobManager UI, you can forward its port to your local machine:

     kubectl port-forward <jobmanager-podname> 8081

-You can safely scale the TaskManagers:
+You can safely scale the TaskManagers up or down:

     kubectl scale deployment flink-taskmanager --replicas=4

-When scaling down, note that it might take a while before the JobManager removes the TaskManagers from its internal state.

-### Running the example app
-Build the Docker image:

-    eval $(minikube docker-env)
-    docker build -t example-app .

-The image will submit the application JAR to the Flink cluster when started, so we can run it using a Kubernetes Job resource, which will terminate once completed successfully.

-    kubectl apply -f kubernetes/app
+As soon as the required number of task slots are available the job will start running.